drshahizan/HPDP/exercise/case/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Case Study: Frustration and anger as AZ slots are all snapped up
+# Case Study 1: Frustration and anger as AZ slots are all snapped up

 **Registration is a failure, say disappointed Malaysians who took to social media over the poor user interface**